 Upload – allows you to upload files directly to your server.
-This feature is useful when performing manual WordPress updates, restoring blog data, or reinstalling WordPress on your domain.
+This feature is useful when performing manual WordPress updates, restoring blog data, or reinstalling WordPress.

 Download – allows you to download files from your server to your local machine.
 This feature is useful when performing manual WordPress backups.

 Delete – allows you to delete selected folders and files on your server.